+San Diego State University is a four-year, public research institution of higher education, located in the city of San Diego, California.
 San Diego Normal School opened in 1897, in order to prepare students for elementary school teaching careers.
 By the 1920s, the school added four-year programs, in addition to a junior college campus.
 The college continued to expand academic programs, and constructed a new campus to meet these needs.
 The school was renamed San Diego State College.
 Then, in 1960 the college became part of what is now recognized as the California State University system, and by 1970, the school transitioned into San Diego State University.
 San Diego State University, with 22 other schools, remains a member of the California State University System.

 Sector Of Institution:Public, 4-year or above

-Highest Level Of Offering:Doctorate degree
+Highest Level Of Offering:Doctor's degree

-Adult Age Enrollments:9,011
+Adult Age Enrollments:8,250